flutter/website/cookbook/gestures/dismissible.md

 messages in a list.
 When they do, we'll want to move the item from the Inbox to the Trash.

-Flutter makes this task easy by providing the [`Dismissable`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html) Widget.
+Flutter makes this task easy by providing the [`Dismissible`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html) Widget.

 ## Directions

   1. Create List of Items
-  2. Wrap each item in a `Dismissable` Widget
+  2. Wrap each item in a `Dismissible` Widget
   3. Provide "Leave Behind" indicators

 ## 1. Create List of Items